SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             text: 'Sexuality & Gender Equity Initiatives'
           -
             type: text
-            text: ' held a panel engaging with T/GQ/Enby folks doing abolition work and organizing around/against state-sanctioned violence.
-In conversation with folks doing incredible work across the region, we highlighted efforts in the Midwest and emphasize the connections between both queer/trans justice and abolitionist organizing.'
+            text: ' hosted the 4th annual Transgender Justice Teach-in.
+This year''s panel brought together T/GQ/Enby folks doing abolition work and organizing around/against state-sanctioned violence.
+In conversation our panelists and moderator, we highlighted efforts in the Midwest and emphasize the connections between both queer/trans justice and abolitionist organizing.'
       -
         type: heading
         attrs: